 I love cheese.
 All kinds of cheese except for the smelly limburger and the blue.

 ( I know why I don’t like the limburger but I’m not quite sure why I dislike the blue.
-Maybe I
+Maybe I had a bad experience at one time with blue cheese?)

 So anyway, when my sister called and asked if I was interested in driving, actually I was only riding because she always drives, out to The Middlefield Cheese House, I immediately said “when?”.